PerlAlien/Alien-automake/README.md

 from the internet and it will be installed in a private share location for the use of other modules.

+# HELPERS

+This [Alien](https://metacpan.org/pod/Alien) provides the following helpers which will execute the corresponding command.
+You want to use the helpers because they will use the correct incantation on Windows.

+- `automake`
+- `aclocal`

 # CAVEATS

 This module is currently configured to _always_ do a share install.
 This is because `system` installs for this alien are not reliable.
 Please see